Vivek-04022001/documentation/docs/install/manage-add-ons-packages.md

 -   Returning to the target `instance/etc/zope.ini`:

     -   This creates or updates the Zope configuration from its `instance.yaml` file using `cookiecutter-zope-instance`.
-    -   Creates specified directories, if they do not exist.
+    -   Creates specified directories, if they don't exist.

 -   Returning to the target `build-dev`: